 Learn more about how DOT is helping transportation providers prepare.

-Beginning Thursday, March 26 at 12:01 a.m., all incoming travelers will be required to self-quarantine for 14 days in their visitor accommodations (i.e., hotel room, condo, vacation rental, etc.).
-Visitors in quarantine will not be allowed to leave their room unless to seek medical attention.
-Hotels and hosts may be asked by Hawaiʻi Emergency Management to assist with any visitor noncompliance.
+The ninth supplementary emergency proclamation requires all incoming visitors and returning Hawaii residents to self-quarantine for 14 days in their accommodations (i.e., residence, hotel room or vacation rental).
+People in quarantine are not allowed to leave their accommodations unless to seek medical attention.
+Hotels and hosts have been asked by Hawaiʻi Emergency Management to assist with visitor noncompliance.

 The State Department warns Americans not to travel abroad during the COVID-19 crisis.
 Learn more.